revk/ESP32-ASR33/README.md

 Can be connected using a 100 ohm resistor directly (see https://www.revk.uk/2020/12/connecting-asr33-teletype-to-esp32.html)

+Note:
+- Typing WRU (^R) will response with wru and version if configured
+- Typing RU (^F) will run Colossal Cave - have fun

 Copyright © 2020 Adrian Kennard, Andrews & Arnold Ltd. See LICENCE file for details.
 GPL 3.0